graphql/graphql-wg/rfcs/FieldExtensions.md

 The current GraphQL specification allows [type system extensions](https://spec.graphql.org/draft/#sec-Type-System-Extensions).

 For example, it is possible to add directives to an existing type.
-In this example (from the [specification text](https://spec.graphql.org/draft/#sel-FAHZnCNCAACCck1E)), a directive is added to a User type without adding any fields:
+In this example (from the [specification text](https://spec.graphql.org/draft/#sel-FAHZnCNCAACCck1E)), a directive is added to a User type without adding any field:

 ```graphql
 extend type User @addedDirective